greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/change-management/procedure-for-management-of-change.md

 ---
-title: Procedure for Management of change
+title: Procedure For Management Of Change
 linkTitle: Procedure for Management of change
 date: '2025-05-01T23:51:00Z'
 weight: 1